-The condition progresses gradually and the mechanism that causes it is unknown, although vitamin or nutritional deficiency play a role.
+The condition progresses gradually.
+The mechanism that causes it is unknown, although vitamin or nutritional deficiency

 Vasculitis occurs when your blood vessels become inflamed.
-There are many different types of vasculitis and overall, what causes it isn’t completely understood.
+There are many types of vasculitis.
+What causes it isn’t completely understood.

 Because inflammation can lead to changes in blood vessels, blood flow to an affected area may become restricted.
 In some types of vasculitis, this may lead to nerve problems, such as tingling, numbness, and weakness.

-Guillain-Barre syndrome is a rare nervous system disorder in which your immune system attacks part of your nervous system.
+Guillain-Barré syndrome is a rare nervous system condition in which your immune system attacks part of your nervous system.
 What exactly causes the condition is currently unknown.

-If you visit your doctor for unexplained tingling in your hands or feet, there are a variety of things that they may do to help them make a diagnosis.
+If you visit a doctor or other healthcare professional for unexplained tingling in your hands or feet, there are a variety of things they may do to help them make a diagnosis.

-- Taking your medical history, during which they’ll ask about things like your symptoms, preexisting conditions you may have, and any medications you’re taking.
+- a review of your medical history, during which they’ll ask about things like your symptoms, preexisting conditions you may have, and any medications you’re taking

-- Blood testing, which can allow your doctor to assess things like the levels of certain chemicals, vitamin levels, or hormones in your blood, your organ function, and your blood cell levels.
+- blood testing, which can allow them to assess things like the levels of certain chemicals, vitamin levels, or hormones in your blood, your organ function, and your blood cell levels

-- Testing your nerve function using methods such as nerve conduction velocity tests or electromyography.
+- a test of your nerve function using methods such as nerve conduction velocity tests or electromyography

-The treatment for tingling in your hands and feet will be determined by what’s causing your condition.
-After your diagnosis, your doctor will work with you to come up with an appropriate treatment plan.
+The treatment for tingling in your hands and feet will be determined by what’s causing it.
+After you have a diagnosis, your healthcare professional will work with you to come up with an appropriate treatment plan.